 The Governing Board shall consist of the President, President-Elect, Secretary, Treasurer, and seven Councilors, three elected as regular Councilors, three elected as Councilors-at-Large, and the Past-President of the Association who shall serve as a Councilor for the year immediately following his or her Presidency.
 The Chief Executive Officer shall serve as a non-voting exofficio member of the Governing Board.
 Affirmative action of a majority of the entire Governing Board shall be considered the action of the entire Governing Board for consent to or approval of issues.
 All activities of the Association, including the holding of elections and the preparation of programs for meetings of the members, shall be supervised and approved by the Governing Board.

 The term of the office for the President and President-Elect shall be one year; the Secretary and Treasurer shall each serve a three-year, staggered term, subject to annual reconfirmation by the membership.
 The regular Councilor shall normally serve on the Governing Board for six years, three years as a Councilor, one year as President-Elect, one year as President, and a final year as Past-Presidential Councilor.
 The Councilor-at-Large shall serve on the Governing Board for three years.
-The Councilor-at-Large, Secretary and Treasurer are eligible for nomination as Councilor after one year off the Board.
+The Councilor-at-Large, Secretary and Treasurer are eligible for nomination as Councilor after four years off the Board.

 Vacancies on the Governing Board due to disability, death, or resignation, or other causes, shall be filled for the balance of the appropriate unexpired term or to the next election, whichever is earlier, by Presidential appointment, subject to approval by the Governing Board.
 The Nominating Committee shall propose a replacement for election.